WizeEveryWhere/OpenWize/docs/contributing/code_style_guide.rst

 Variables Names
 """""""""""""""

-The generic rule is that variables follows the PascalCase convention.
+The generic rule is that variables follow the PascalCase convention.
 Furthermore, variables are prefixed with their type.

 For simple types, the variables are prefixed with their type in their "short" version :